verbose/verb-generate-readme/templates/includes/update/what-is-update.md

-[Update][repo] is a new, open-source developer framework for automating updates of any kind to code projects.
-For more information:
+[Update][] is a new, open-source developer framework for automating updates of any kind to code projects.
+All actual updating is done plugins called "updaters", like this one.

+Updaters can be run from the command line when [Update's CLI][docs]{installing-the-cli.md} is installed globally, or they can be used as building blocks for creating other [updaters][docs]{updaters.md}.

+**For more information:**

 - Visit the [update project][repo]
 - Visit the [update documentation][docs]